Sixth Sunday of Easter & Holy Baptism

 Gathering Mass Paul Inwood

-The celebrant continues with the Eucharistic Prayer
+The priest continues with the Eucharistic Prayer

 The mystery of faith: